-WebAssembly, shortened as WASM, is a performance optimized solution enabling web applications to run at a near-native speed.
+WebAssembly, or WASM for short, is a performance-optimized solution enabling web applications to run at near-native speed.
 It is a cutting-edge technology with the current state as an MVP (minimum viable product), not the final version of WASM.
 Even though the standard is still evolving and new features are being added, the current, MVP version of WASM is guaranteed to be compatible with future releases.

-This allows the developers to start using it right away, even for big projects, without worrying about future braking changes.
-This article takes a closer look at the WebAssembly roadmap and the future’s additional features in relation to Ruby language.
+This allows developers to start using it right away, even for big projects, without worrying about breaking changes in the future.
+This article takes a closer look at the WebAssembly roadmap and future additional features in relation to Ruby language.

-To put it differently, developers can write code in high-level languages and compile it with compilers or interpreters beforehand to WASM (.wasm filename suffix) which would allow it to run in the browser at a near-native speed.
+To put it differently, developers can write code in high-level languages and compile it with compilers or interpreters to WASM (.wasm filename suffix), which would allow it to run in the browser at a near-native speed.

-In the MPV, WebAssembly has developed the core features which are available today in most modern web browsers (Google Chrome, Microsoft Edge, Apple Safari and Mozilla Firefox).
-The introduction of WASM module, WASM binary format, WASM text format has been proved to bring high performance to the application on a wide range of platforms, including mobile and IoT.
-WASM applications running on the browser would be able to keep up with users’ expectations of smooth interaction, fast execution, fast loading and security in memory management.
+In the MVP, WebAssembly developed the core features which are available today in most modern web browsers (Google Chrome, Microsoft Edge, Apple Safari and Mozilla Firefox).
+The introduction of the WASM module, WASM binary format, and WASM text format brought high performance to applications on a wide range of platforms, including mobile and IoT.
+WASM applications running in the browser will be able to keep up with users’ expectations of smooth interaction, fast execution, fast loading, and security in memory management.

-At this state of its development, while WASM only has preliminary support for Ruby, it fully supports compilers for languages like C/C++, Rust, Go to run in WASM themselves.
+At this stage of its development, while WASM only has preliminary support for Ruby.
+Currently, it fully supports compilers for languages like C/C++, Rust, and Go.
 These statically-typed languages, therefore, can easily and directly compile to WASM in just one compilation step.
 This process is straightforward: just target WebAssembly in the compiler toolchain.

 However, for a dynamically-typed language like Ruby, there are some fundamental issues blocking the compiling process to WASM.
 Though these issues can be resolved by some means, there are quite a lot of certain basic steps to be executed before Ruby can be fully supported.